 DUI Case Results

-In Arizona, DUIs are a common offense – there were nearly 30,000 DUI arrests in 2013 alone.
+In Arizona, DUIs are a common offense – there were over 30,000 DUI arrests in 2021 alone.
 But although DUIs are common, they still hold severe penalties.
 First-time DUIs can include 10 days to six months in jail, license suspension, probation, ignition interlock installation, and over $3,000 in fines and surcharges.
 Repeat offenders can face even harsher consequences.

 At JacksonWhite Law, we’ve helped many DUI clients avoid the maximum penalties in their cases.